sourabhwarrier/Singly-Linked-Lists-C/README.md

 **Appending some nodes to a list**

 The **append** function has a return type of **Node\***.
-This is because an empty list can be represented by a NULL pointer too, in which \n case the function creates a new node with the given value and return a pointer to the newly created node.
-This operation potentially \n changes the head node, hence the head pointer is reassigned when the append function is called.
+This is because an empty list can be represented by a NULL pointer too, in which \n case the function creates a new node with the given value and returns a pointer to the newly created node.
+This operation potentially \n changes the head node.
+Therefore, the head pointer is reassigned when the append function is called.

 ```
 Node* head = (Node*)calloc(1,sizeof(Node));